How To Install the Google Play Store on an Amazon Fire Tablet

-Alright, here’s where the real guide begins.
+Alright, here’s where the real fun begins.
 The first thing we have to do on your Amazon Fire tablet is dive into the settings menu.
 Despite Amazon’s modification to Android to create Fire OS, the operating system is actually incredibly similar to Google’s own, and that includes how third-party apps are installed outside of Amazon’s own app store.
 Both Amazon and Android refer to third-party apps as “unknown sources,” and are blocked by default.
 Unlike a device running iOS, however, Android allows user to install any app on their device so long as you’ve enabled the ability to do so.

 To open settings on your device, slide down from the top of your device to open the notifications tray and quick actions, then tap on the Settings icon.
 Scroll to the bottom of your settings page and tap on the option that reads “Security & Privacy,” which you’ll find under the “Personal” category.
 There aren’t a ton of options in the Security section, but under “Advanced,” you’ll see a toggle reading “Apps from Unknown Sources,” along with the following explanation: “Allow installation of applications that are not from Appstore.”
 Toggle this setting on, then exit the settings menu.

 Downloading and Installing the APKs